🌙

 Bitcoin whitepaper reference section

-Satoshi tried to avoid Bit gold's discussion
+Satoshi avoided Bit gold's discussion until 2010

-"Nick Szabo wrote many years ago about what he called bit gold and this could be an implementation of that concept."
+"Nick Szabo wrote many years ago about what he called "bit gold" and this could be an implementation of that concept."

 Satoshi admitting Bitcoin was an implementation of Bit gold